General Practices For All Worksites

 - Provide ample disposal receptacles for PPE.

-- Provide appropriate disinfectant supplies to all personnel.
+- Make appropriate disinfectant supplies accessible to all personnel.

 - EPA-approved disinfectant with a claim against SARS-CoV-2 should be widely available at the workplace.

 - Maintain regular housekeeping practices in your immediate space, including routine cleaning and disinfecting of surfaces, equipment, and other elements of the work environment.

 - Use appropriate disinfectant to avoid damaging surfaces.

 Reduce Commonplace Touchpoints:

 - Provide a sensor-activated environment when possible (water coolers, toilets, faucets, soap dispensers, paper towel and hand sanitizer dispensers).

 - Consider providing finger cots (preferable) or gloves for any shared equipment (e.g. copy machine, microwave) especially when washing stations or appropriate methods of disinfectant are not immediately accessible.

 - Assign individual designated printers and scanners when possible for those whose tasks cannot be accomplished by electronic forms of communication.